-If your enrolment is correct, you should check the timetable for your enrolled unit and attend your first classes.
-Southern Cross University provides no written confirmation of your enrolment, but students can print the details of their current enrolment from My Enrolment http://www.scu.edu.au/myenrolment.
+If your enrolment is complete, you should check your class timetable and attend your first classes.
+Southern Cross University provides no written confirmation of your enrolment, however you can print the details of your current enrolment from My Enrolment.

-Your enrolment invoice will arrive shortly after you have been enrolled.
-Please check your invoice for accuracy.
-Note that you must pay your Student Body Fees directly to the University by the due date on your invoice.
+Your enrolment invoice will be available via My Enrolment shortly after you have been enrolled.
+Please check your invoice for accuracy and ensure that you pay any outstanding amounts by the due date.